bursae/bursae.github.io/posts/lobster.md

 ## Method

-1. Place each lobster on its back.
-Drive a sharp knife between the eyes and split clean through.
-No slow boiling, end it quickly.
+- Place each lobster on its back, then swiftly drive the tip of a sharp knife between the eyes and split clean through — cleanly and humanely.

-2. Brush the exposed meat with olive oil.
-Not for flavor just so it doesn’t weld itself to the grill.
+- Split in half lengthwise and brush the meat with olive oil.

-3. Lay on a medium-hot fire **cut-side down** for 2–3 minutes.
-Flip to **shell-side down** and cook until the shell turns deep red and white foam seeps from the tail - 8–10 minutes for smaller lobsters, 12–14 for larger.
+- Grill **shell-side down** over a medium-hot fire until the shells turn deep red and white foam seeps from the tail — 8–10 minutes for smaller lobsters, 12–14 for larger.

-4. Remove, sprinkle with sea salt, and give each half a hard squeeze of lemon.
+- Finish with sea salt and a hard squeeze of lemon.